Does your home date back to 1978 or earlier and you are planning to get it repainted for the very first time?

 It is also vital that you work wet so that the chances of lead dust becoming airborne are minimized.

-How Do You Cover Up Lead Paint?
+How to Encapsulate Lead Paint?

 Encapsulation is not the only way to cover up lead paint.
 You can also deal with lead paint by covering it up – literally – using the enclosure method.